 However, crystal is considerably exacerbating the numbers of otherwise responsible, self-respecting gay men who are linking up with the 5% core group, many of whom are rapidly seroconverting.
 A case in point is New York's "Patient Zero", [see "A wake-up call"] who suddenly found himself pulled into the high-risk "twilight world" of meth, saunas, sex parties and internet hook-ups.
 "If community-based prevention, including condom and clean needle distribution, can be said to be a failure, it is precisely because it has failed to adequately reach this crucial 5%," says Evans.
 "Science has advanced us a long way from the old notion that everyone is equally at risk and responsible, but prevention has yet to catch up."

-This nucleus of destructive individuals are also among those most likely to resort to injecting, or "slamming", crystal meth.
+This nucleus of risk-taking individuals are also among those most likely to resort to injecting, or "slamming", crystal meth.
 "Slammers are a special breed among us," wrote Christopher Murray in New York Blade in April, "who push the envelope of what is acceptable among gay men, and who may help us understand the outer limits of behaviour that symbolises tensions that all of us share."
 During his research, one slammer told Murray that, in his opinion, "the prevalence of injecting meth is in direct relation to where gay culture is at," implying that the intense feelings of being an outsider - combined with the difficulty many gay men experience accessing intimacy - are instantly overridden by shooting meth, an act which merely "confirms the uniqueness of the loner mystique."

 Clearly, HIV transmission figures don't take into account how STDs are being indiscriminately passed on within this subgroup, and to those who overlap within it.